DID YOU KNOW THAT DELAWARE HAS THE HIGHEST STATE REALTY TRANSFER TAX IN AMERICA?

-And millennials just starting out.
+And younger generations just starting out.

 ONE: Realty Transfer Taxes are a regressive tax because they place a greater financial burden on lower-income households compared to higher-income households.